AtomicConductor/AtomicConductor.github.io/docs/client_tools/plugins/clarisse.md

 ![new][new]

 You'll now see a ConductorJob item in the attribute editor.

 !!!note
-    You can hover over any attribute name to get a detailed description of its purpose and behavior.
+    You can hover over any attribute name to get contextual help.

 * Set a title for your job.
-This will show up on the Conductor dashboard.
+This shows up on the Conductor dashboard when you submit.
-* Click **Add** in the Images section to choose some images to be rendered.
+* Click **Add** in the Images section to choose some images or layers to be rendered.

 ![titleimage][titleimage]

 If you haven't done so already, turn on **Render To Disk** for each image and set a filename in the **Save As** attribute.

 You'll notice the project is **- not set -** and the pulldown menu is empty.
 This is because the submitter has not yet been in contact with your account at Conductor.

-* Press the **Refresh** button at the top of the attribute editor and if prompted, sign in to Conductor.
+* Press the **Connect** button at the top of the attribute editor and if prompted, sign in to Conductor.
 * Choose a project from the **Project** drop-down menu.
 * In the Frames section, turn on **Use Custom Frames** and enter `1-10` in the **Custom Frames** field.
 * Set **Chunk Size** to 2.
 * Turn on **Use Scout Frames** and enter `3,8` in **Scout Frames** field.

 You'll notice the **Frames Info** attribute has updated to let you know which frames will be submitted, and how many will be scouted first.

 ![frames][frames]

 * If you know the machine specification needed for your images, choose it in the **Instance Type** drop-down menu.
-* Check that your version of Clarisse appears in the **Packages** attribute.
-If it hasn't been detected, you'll need to open the **Choose Packages** panel and choose a suitable version.
+* Check that a suitable version of Clarisse appears in the **Clarisse Version** attribute.

-You are now ready to submit your render using either the **Submit** or **Preview** buttons, which you'll find at the top of the attribute editor.
-You are encouraged to use the **Preview** button, which will allow you to first check the parameters that will be submitted.
+You are now ready to submit your render using either the **Submit** or **Preflight** buttons at the top of the attribute editor.
+If you use the **Preflight** button you can check the submission values before submitting.

 ![preview][preview]

-If everything looks good, press the **Submit** button, and then head over to your Conductor dashboard to check on the job's progress.
+If everything looks good, press the **Submit** button, and then head over to the Conductor dashboard to monitor your job.

 ## Reference

 In this section you'll find a complete discussion of attributes, variables and other functionality.

 ### Attributes